Establishing and Maintaining Eligibility

 To maintain eligibility for all types of financial aid at Reed College, students must make Satisfactory Academic Progress (SAP) towards a degree.
 SAP standards are based on federal regulations and apply to federal, state, and institutional financial aid.
 Financial aid SAP standards may differ from academic standards administered by the Registrar's Office for the faculty.

 Satisfactory academic progress for financial aid recipients at Reed College is defined as earning a minimum of three units per semester and maintaining a minimum term and cumulative 2.0 grade point average.
 These requirements will be reviewed at the end of each semester.
 For federal funding (such as Pell Grant, SEOG, Federal Work Study, Perkins Loan, Direct Loan, and PLUS Loan), eligibility is limited to a total of 12 semesters of college attendance.
-For institutional funding, eligibility is limited to a total of eight semesters of attendance at Reed.
+For institutional funding, eligibility is limited to a total of 8 semesters of attendance at Reed.

 You will be placed on Financial Aid Warning for the following semester.
 During the semester you are on Financial Aid Warning you: